ovh/docs/pages/web_cloud/domains/dns_zone_spf/guide.en-ie.md

 ---
 title: Improve email security with a SPF record
-excerpt: Find out how to configure an SPF record for your OVHcloud domain name
+excerpt: Find out how to configure an SPF record on your domain name to improve email security
 updated: 2023-08-04
 ---